2023 easyJet Hand Luggage Allowance & easyJet Hold Luggage Allowance

 EasyJet Hand Luggage Policy for Musical Instruments

-Musical instruments can be brought on board as hand luggage, providing they do not exceed 120 x 38 x 30 cm.
+Musical instruments can be brought on board as hand luggage if a 'large cabin bag', or 'upfront' or ‘extra room’ seat is purchased, providing they do not exceed 117 x 38 x 30 cm.
 These include instruments such as violins, flutes and trumpets.
 The instrument counts as your one permitted item of hand luggage.

 EasyJet Hand Luggage for Infants